 Russolo is practically begging for the modern digital audio workstation.
 Today, software like Ableton Live makes it easier to manipulate sounds than he could have dreamed in 1914.
 He could never have imagined the technologic achievement of decoupling pitch and time from recording audio, or the array of effects and beat-matching tools that computers have put at our disposal.
-Perhaps more so, he could not have imagined what waste we would put them to.
+Perhaps more so, he could not have imagined what waste we have put them to.

 I incorporate noise into my productions all the time – it’s fun, challenging, and the results are always interesting.
 Recently, I incorporated a jackhammer I recorded on a visit to Seattle into a beat and I think it provides a good example of some of what I’ve been talking about.
 When I browsed through my sample library, the jackhammer seemed to have the visceral qualities I was looking for.
 It wouldn’t have been right to just toss the audio into my track, however.
 After many manipulations, syncing the hammer’s rhythm to my tempo, raising its pitch, adding distortion, and opening up a filter I fit it into the track.
 The result is both rhythmically satisfying and sonically impactful.

-Russolo recognizes noise as a bridge between the fundamental disconnect between music as can be described by notation and the sound of the world around us.
+Russolo recognizes noise as a bridge the fundamental disconnect between music (as can be described by notation on paper) and the sound of the world around us.
 He calls music “a fantastic world superimposed upon reality, an inviolable and sacred world.”
 The drawback to the elevation of music is artificiality – while beautiful, the sophisticated level of organization of sound just doesn’t exist naturally.
 It is a human construction.
 Thus Russolo proposes layering the real world back in, grounding and giving context to music through the use of noise.
 Without this, there is little new we can say with our compositions:

 “All of us have liked and enjoyed the harmonies of the great masters.
 For years, Beethoven and Wagner have deliciously shaken our hearts.
 Now we are fed up with them.
 This is why we get infinitely more pleasure imagining combinations of the sounds of trolleys, autos and other vehicles, and loud crowds, than listening once more, for instance, to the heroic or pastoral symphonies.”